BlackstoneDF/blackstone/README.md

 None yet!
 Let us know if there's some cool ones you'd like to see in our Discord!

 # Build Utilities
-Shulker will allow you to define your game & library in the `Shulker.toml` file.
+Blackstone will allow you to define your game & library in the `Blackstone.toml` file.

-## Shulker.toml
+## Blackstone.toml
-For example, a `Shulker.toml` for a game would be:
+For example, a `Blackstone.toml` for a game would be:
 ```yaml
 [game]
 name = "Islands 2"